dqmis/dl2/blog/blogpost.md

 The correct option is: C
 ```

-### 3.2 LLMs
+### 2.2 LLMs

 For our project, we leveraged advanced models such as [OpenAI's ChatGPT](https://openai.com/index/gpt-4/) for natural language processing (NLP) tasks, four different versions of [Google's Gemini](https://gemini.google.com/app) for comparisons and analysis, and open-source language models (LLMs) like [LLAMA](https://llama.meta.com/).

-## 4. Results
+## 3. Results

 Our project focused on investigating the learning capabilities of Logic-LM in various contexts and identifying potential limitations.
 We conducted extensive studies on different datasets with varying levels of complexity to understand the strengths and weaknesses of the model.
 In addition, we explored the effectiveness of using symbolic solvers in a multi-modal setting and investigated the potential of integrating differentiable neuro-symbolic solvers to fine-tune training models for generating accurate logic programs.

-Our research built upon the work of [Pan (2023)](https://arxiv.org/abs/2305.12295) by emphasizing in-context learning for logical problem-solving and adapting LLMs to this domain using techniques such as Low-Rank Adaptation (LoRA) [(Hu, 2021)](https://arxiv.org/abs/2106.09685).
+Our research built upon the work of [Pan et al., 2023](https://arxiv.org/abs/2305.12295) by emphasizing in-context learning for logical problem-solving and adapting LLMs to this domain.
 Expanding on Pan’s research, which primarily focused on textual inputs, our project extended the scope to include multi-modal foundation models.
 We evaluated their effectiveness in solving logical problems using both text and visual inputs.
 Our experiments involved challenges such as the SET game, where the model interpreted visual input from SET cards and a textual query to identify valid sets.
 Additionally, we explored similar scenarios using games like Sudoku, Suguru, and various card games, all of which had established solvers and frameworks suitable for generating examples for few-shot learning.

 For the ablation Studies, our primary objective was to expand on Pan’s research by conducting comprehensive ablation studies to validate and potentially build upon the authors’ findings.

-### 4.1 Prompting - Ablation Experiments - In Context Learning
+### 3.1 Prompting - Ablation Experiments - In Context Learning

 We evaluated the LLama family of models, i.e. `meta-llama/Llama-2-7b-chat-hf` and `meta-llama/Meta-Llama-3-8B-Instruct`.
 In general, LLama3 performs way better than LLama2.
 The results table below are conducted wrt Llama3.
 We found that for logical tasks, where we have to predict one option out of 5 available options, the model is somewhat biased towards predicting the first choice.
 Additionally, if we allow generating more tokens by increasing the max_new_tokens hyperparameter, i.e. increasing the maximum number of tokens to generate, the quality of the logic programs gets better.
 Additionally, we also performed an experiment when we prompted the model to predict all the incorrect options.
 We get higher accuracy in this case, since we have 4 incorrect choices and 1 correct choice per sample.
 So, predicting a wrong answer is easier compared to the correct one.